Skip to Main Content

 About Pillsbury

 With 700 attorneys and 20 offices around the world, Pillsbury is truly a global firm.
-But with six of its offices based in the Golden State, the firm still maintains the laid-back vibes of its West Coast roots.
+With six of its offices based in the Golden State, however, the firm maintains the laid-back vibes of its West Coast roots.

 Giants Combined